Pop Culture Madness!

 World War II News and Information

-On May 6, 1945, Chuck Norris was born, on May 7, 1945, the Nazis surrendered.
+On May 6, 1945, Chuck Norris was born, and on May 7, 1945, the Nazis surrendered.

-Since 1945, all British tanks have come equipped with tea making facilities.
+Since 1945, all British tanks have come equipped with tea-making facilities.

 Eddie Slovik, a Private executed for desertion during WW2 in 1945, was the first American soldier to be executed for desertion since the American Civil War.

-Bob Barker was trained as a Navy fighter pilot in WW2, but wasn't sent to a fleet squadron in time to fight.
-He once said: "I was all ready to go, and when the enemy heard that I was headed for the Pacific, they surrendered.
-That was the end of World War II."
+Bob Barker was trained as a Navy fighter pilot in WW2 but wasn’t sent to a fleet squadron in time to fight.
+He once said: “I was all ready to go, and when the enemy heard that I was headed for the Pacific, they surrendered.
+That was the end of World War II.”

 The Kyuiu Incident: The Japanese Army staged a (failed) coup d'etat against Emperor Hirohito to prevent him from surrendering to the Americans at the end of World War Two.